Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 Let’s use Lush Cosmetics as an example once again.

-Based on all the keywords that are mentioned alongside Lush, the brand might notice people are looking for more information on a topic they haven’t covered yet, so they’ll produce content about it.
+Based on all the keywords mentioned alongside Lush, the brand might notice people are looking for more information on a topic they haven’t covered yet, so they’ll produce content about it.

-These keywords can also serve as inspiration for campaign slogans, hashtags, and other creative elements – empowered by your customers.
+These keywords can also inspire campaign slogans, hashtags, and other creative elements – empowered by your customers.

 #9 Keeping up with your competitors